all-in-one-of/snippets/HOU DOP Flip.md

 #### Density:
 - By default, the fluid has uniform density as set on the Physical tab of the FLIP Object.
 #### Air:
+- Enforce Air Incompressibility on the FLIP Solver.
+This feature prevents air pockets from collapsing
 #### Divergence:
 - Positive values cause particles to spread out, and negative values cause them to clump together.
 #### Surface Tension: